Accredited by the BPS, a two-year full-time professional training course leading to qualification as an Educational Psychologist.

 - Advanced Educational Psychology Practice

-These modules are designed to facilitate exploration of the following curricular areas in a holistic and integrated manner: child and adolescent development - normal and exceptional; assessment and intervention - individual and systemic; contexts and systems in which children and young people develop and learn; research and evaluation methods; and transferable interpersonal and professional skills.
+These modules are designed to facilitate exploration of the following curricular areas in a holistic and integrated manner: child and adolescent development; assessment and intervention - individual and systemic; contexts and systems in which children and young people develop and learn; research and evaluation methods; and transferable interpersonal and professional skills.

 There are also 2 compulsory placement modules, undertaken in local authority Psychological Services, one in Year 1 and the other in Year 2.

-The programme begins with a university based 5 week block induction period followed by a block placement of 3 weeks.
-Thereafter, the normal pattern of attendance is placement on Mondays and Tuesdays; university-based teaching on Thursdays and Fridays; and Wednesdays for independent study and collaborative work.
+The course begins with a university based 5 week block induction period followed by a block placement, in a local authority psychological service, of two weeks.
+Thereafter, the normal pattern of attendance is two days on placement; two days of university-based teaching; and one day for independent study and collaborative work.
 There are additional periods of block placement and independent study weeks.

 Training to become an Educational Psychologist (EP) in Scotland is undertaken over 3 years and consists of 2 separate stages.